bruceravel/demeter/documents/DPG/_sources/mue/align.txt

     ## make all the E0 values the same
     $_->e0($data[0]) foreach @data[1..3];

 Four data sets are imported at lines 3 and 4.
-By calling the ``align`` method on the first data set in the list at line 10, it is chosen as the standard, i.e. the one that stays in place while the others are shifted.
-It is not a problem that the standard is passed as an argument of the method. :demeter:`demeter` will notice this and do the right thing.
+By calling the ``align`` method on the first data set in the list at line 10, it is chosen as the standard.
+To say that again, the caller is the standard
+|nd| the one that stays in place while the others are shifted.
+It is
+not a problem that the standard is passed then as an argument of the method. :demeter:`demeter` will notice this and do the right thing.

 Aligning does not also force the E\ :sub:`0` values to be the same, so that is done as a separate step at line 12.